2016–17 Syracuse Orange women's basketball team

 The 2016–17 Syracuse Orange women's basketball team represented Syracuse University during the 2016–17 NCAA Division I women's basketball season.
-The Orange, led by tenth year head coach Quentin Hillsman.
-The Orange were fourth year members of the Atlantic Coast Conference and play their home games at the Carrier Dome.
+The Orange, led by tenth-year head coach Quentin Hillsman.
+The Orange were fourth-year members of the Atlantic Coast Conference, and played their home games at the Carrier Dome.
 They finished the season 22–11, 11–5 in ACC play to finish in sixth place.
-They advanced to the quarterfinals round of the ACC women's tournament where they lost to Duke.
-They received an at-large bid of the NCAA women's tournament where they defeated Iowa State in the first round before losing to last year's National Championship rematch to Connecticut in the second round.
+They advanced to the quarterfinals round of the ACC women's tournament, where they lost to Duke.
+They received an at-large bid to the NCAA women's tournament, where they defeated Iowa State in the first round before losing to last year's National Championship rematch to Connecticut in the second round.